Importing users with Excel or CSV

 This setting controls whether deactivated user accounts will be reactivated if the corresponding account is imported.
 If a user account has been deleted, it will automatically be recreated through an import file.

 - CSV Delimiter

 Allows you to set a field delimiter other than comma.
 You can use this if your import file is delimited by a semi-colon (European Excel) or Tab.

 If you made it this far - Congratulations, you can now upload your file into Small Improvements on the User Import screen!
-Just drag and drop the Excel file to preview the import.
+Just drag and drop the file to preview the import.